MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-about-transfer-orders.md

 ---

-# About transfer orders
+# Transfer orders for Brazil

-You can transfer inventory items between warehouses that are located at different fiscal establishments by using transfer orders.
-You can transfer inventory items to another fiscal establishment that is in the same state or in another state.
+You can use transfer orders to transfer inventory items between warehouses that are located at different fiscal establishments.
+You can also transfer inventory items to another fiscal establishment.

 When you transfer the items between different fiscal establishments, the following transfer fiscal documents are issued or received:

   - Outbound fiscal document – Issued when you ship items to a warehouse that is located at a different fiscal establishment.

   - Inbound fiscal document – Received when you receive items from a warehouse that is located at a different fiscal establishment.

 You can do the following to transfer items between fiscal establishments by using transfer orders: